IBM/deployable-architecture-builder-vscode-extension/README.md

 ## Troubleshooting

+### Signing into IBM Cloud in multiple VS Code windows

+There is a known issue that causes errors and unexpected behavior when signing into an IBM Cloud account in multiple windows in VS Code.
+A subsequent patch will address this issue.

 ### Error signing into GitHub Enterprise

 If you see an error about signing into GitHub Enterprise, set the GitHub Enterprise server in Settings -> Settings -> Extensions -> GitHub Enterprise Server Authentication Provider in the URI field to `https://github.ibm.com`.